Understanding the different types of love.

 From the Original Greek word: ἔρως (érōs)

-Eros refers to romantic, passionate love, physical love, or sexual desire.
-Oh, big fan here.
+Eros refers to romantic, passionate love.
+Physical love.
+Sexual desire.
+Oh, I’m a big fan here.

 This love, of course, is the one between lovers.
 Again, it’s a love between two people who feel sexual attraction to each other.

 It’s the one you envision when you imagine a romantic partner.
-When you “fall in love,” it’s because you are probably experiencing this type of love.
+When you think you have “fall in love,” it’s because you are probably experiencing this type of love.

 Besides, let’s share a little funny side note.
 In the bible, Eros was equal to “marital love.”
-Married people were the only ones having sex to each other, though.
+Because married people were the only ones having sex to each other, though.
 OK, sure.

 To clarify, Eros, the God of Love in Greek Mythology, was changed to Cupid as its Roman name.